DavidBM/DavidBM/README.md

 Welcome!
 It's cool ⚡ that you are here.

 Feel free to check whatever you like.
-Lately I'm working mostly in Rust (Acteur / Amazon Ion Parser) and as a founder/manager/programmer/ in Couragium, my own software development company.
+Lately I'm working mostly in Rust (Acteur / Amazon Ion Parser & QLDB driver) and as a founder/manager/programmer/ in Couragium, my own software development company.

 #### Work